sgan81/apfs-fuse/README.md

 * Transparent decompression of LZFSE
 * Writing
-* Mounting of hardware-encrypted volumes (internal drives of MacBook Pro's with T2 chip)
+* Hardware-encrypted volumes (internal drives of Macs with T2 chip)

 ## Debugging